Oskar-Bielak/Back-end-and-Full-Stack/README.md

 EN:

-This directory will be full-stack.
+This directory will be full-stack and Backend.
 (This means creating the entire application framework from the ground up, or creating a page code and adding it to the server in the case of pages that hang on the Internet).

 The catalog is divided into two programming languages: